 Am I eligible to apply for CPT?

-* Re-enrolling students is F-1 status need to confirm their eligibility with an advisor at the ISSS.
+* Re-enrolling students in F-1 status must confirm their eligibility with an advisor at the ISSS.

 That depends on your situation and the requirements of the program you are enrolled in.
 Usually students in F-1 status whose SEVIS record is terminated need to re-enter the United States using an “Initial Attendance” I-20.
-If this is your situation you will not be eligible for authorization for curricular practical training until you have completed two consecutive full-time semesters.
+If this is your situation, you will not be eligible for authorization for CPT until you have completed two consecutive full-time semesters.
 This is true even if you were a full-time student at Binghamton University for a full academic year before your original SEVIS record with Binghamton University was terminated.

 When should I apply for CPT?

-· Before you have finished all of your coursework towards your degree.
+- Before you have finished all of your coursework toward your degree.

-· At least 2 weeks before you want to begin work.
-It takes 7–10 business days for ISSS to process work authorizations.
+- At least two weeks before you want to begin work.
+It takes seven to 10 business days for ISSS to process work authorizations.

 What if my employer wants me to start working right-away!

 You must tell your employer that you cannot begin work until you are authorized by the ISSS office.
-You will need to explain to your employer that it takes 7-10 business days to process CPT paperwork.
+Explain to your employer that it takes seven to 10 business days to process CPT paperwork.